gc-na/cshellwiki.github.io/wiki/ss_english.md

-# [Linux] Bash ss Usage equivalent in English: Display socket statistics
+# [Linux] C Shell (csh) ss用法: 查看套接字统计信息

 ## Overview
-The `ss` command is a utility in Linux used to investigate sockets.
-It provides detailed information about network connections, including TCP, UDP, and UNIX domain sockets. `ss` is often preferred over the older `netstat` command due to its speed and the depth of information it can provide.
+The `ss` command is used to investigate sockets on a Linux system.
+It provides detailed information about network connections, including TCP, UDP, and UNIX sockets, making it a powerful tool for network diagnostics and monitoring.

 ## Usage
 The basic syntax of the `ss` command is as follows: